MCamner/Design-Prototype/README.md

 ```

 Live fleet data requires each configured client to expose a Client Readiness
 Agent on port `38765`.
-The collector is included in this repo; the per-client
+The included `helper/client_readiness_agent.py` provides
-readiness agent is currently not included.
+that endpoint for local testing and supported macOS/Linux clients.

 ## Ports